SysManSquad/sysmansquadblogdev/content/posts/2020-12-08-give-your-adr-a-little-boost-with-status-filter-rules-and-powershell/index.md

                       </h2>

                       <p>
                         Now that the script is ready, let's hook it to a Status Filter Rule to automate its execution.
-Let's go back to <strong>Administration > Overview > Site Configuration > Sites</strong> and right click on the desired site where the Status Filter Rule should be created.
+Let's go back to **Administration > Overview > Site Configuration > Sites** and right click on the desired site where the Status Filter Rule should be created.
                       </p>

                       <p>